Distances are calculated in a straight line and may not reflect actual travel distance.

 The area is well served for schools including Croughton All Saints primary school in the village and Magdalen College in Brackley.
 Independent schools include preparatory at Winchester House (Brackley), Carrdus (Overthorpe), Beachborough (Westbury), and St Lukes (Banbury), with senior independent schools including Tudor Hall and Bloxham School (both Bloxham) and Stowe School.

 Leisure activities in the area include numerous public footpaths and bridleways leading from the village as well as, golf at Cherwell and Whittlebury Park; horseracing at Towcester Racecourse; motor racing at Silverstone; Bicester Village retail park; theatre at Stratford-on-Avon, Oxford and Milton Keynes.

-The landscaped exterior provides different zones including slate patio areas to the rear and side of the property, a water feature, up-lighting, drystone and timber perimeters.
-A further garden area is laid to lawn with well stocked flower and shrub beds, borders, fruit trees plus a seating area taking full advantage of the views to the rear.
+the spacious landscaped exterior provides multiple outdoor living zones including slate patio areas to the rear and side of the property, water feature, up-lighting, drystone and timber perimeters.
+A beautifully secluded garden area is laid to lawn with well stocked flower and shrub bed, borders, fruit trees and a peaceful retreat taking full advantage of the country views.
 There is a good sized shed, log store and ample room for bicycles and bins to be discreetly stored.